This is the text of the 2023 Stinging Fly lecture, which was delivered at the United Arts Club in Dublin on November 29th 2023.

 Evelyn Conlon is a short-story writer and novelist.
 Born in County Monaghan, she lives in Dublin and is a member of Aosdána.
 She has published four short-story collections and four novels and has edited four anthologies.
 Her most recent books are Moving About The Place (2021), a short-story collection, and Reading Rites (2023), a memoir in essays, both published by The Blackstaff Press.

-About : The Stinging Fly’s Annual Lecture began as an initiative of Words Ireland and Bray Literary Festival in 2018.
+About The Stinging Fly Annual Lecture: Our lecture series began as an initiative of Words Ireland and Bray Literary Festival in 2018.
 Each year since then we have commissioned a writer to reflect upon their experience of the writing life and the development of their creative practice.
 Previous lectures, which are all available to read on the website, have been delivered by Sean O’Reilly and Jan Carson (2018), Mia Gallagher (2019), Paul Lynch (2020), and Kevin Power (2022).

 ■■■